johnjago/awesome-free-software/README.md

 - the freedom to redistribute copies so you can help your neighbor.
 - the freedom to distribute copies of your modified versions to others.
 By doing this you can give the whole community a chance to benefit from the changes.
 Access to the source code is a precondition for this.

 Free software can be licensed in a number of ways.
 The [GNU GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) encourages propagation of free software, but free software can also be [unlicensed](http://unlicense.org/).
+Read more about the licenses [here](http://choosealicense.com/licenses/).
+Most of the software below should have one of the licenses listed in the [appendix](http://choosealicense.com/appendix/).

 In other words, software that falls under any of the three boxes on the left is good for this list.
 Software from the right two boxes is not.